p2js/xenon/README.md

 # Xenon: Static HTML Components in 650 Bytes

-Xenon is a small library that implements declarative, reusable components into static HTML, with no javascript interaction or build step.
+Xenon is a small library that implements declarative, reusable components into static HTML, with no JavaScript interaction or build step.

-The entire library uses exactly 627 bytes of javascript.
+The entire library uses exactly 627 bytes of JavaScript.

 ## Motivation